CMS modified NCD 107 governing pancreas transplant coverage policy, effective March 7, 2026. Here's what billing teams need to know.

 CMS Pancreas Transplant Coverage Criteria and Medical Necessity Requirements 2026

-CMS covers whole organ pancreas transplantation when performed simultaneous with or after a kidney transplant.
+Medicare covers whole organ pancreas transplantation when it happens simultaneously with a kidney transplant or after a kidney transplant.
 This coverage has been in place since July 1, 1999.
-For PAK procedures, immunosuppressive therapy coverage begins with the date of discharge from the inpatient stay for the pancreas transplant — not the kidney transplant.
-Get that date right in your billing records or you'll create a reimbursement problem downstream.
+If the pancreas transplant occurs after the kidney transplant, immunosuppressive therapy billing starts from the date of discharge for the pancreas transplant inpatient stay — not the kidney transplant stay.
+That distinction matters for your immunosuppression claims.

 #Covered Indication

-2The patient demonstrates insulinopenia, defined as a fasting C-peptide level at or below 110% of the lower limit of the lab's normal range — and that C-peptide level is only valid when paired with a concurrently obtained fasting glucose of 225 mg/dL or less.
+3Insulinopenia confirmed by a fasting C-peptide level at or below 110% of the lower limit of the lab's normal range.
+CMS only accepts this C-peptide result if a concurrent fasting glucose of 225 mg/dL or less was obtained at the same time.
+A C-peptide without that same-draw glucose doesn't count.

-Third, the patient must have a documented history of medically uncontrollable labile (brittle) insulin-dependent diabetes with recurrent, severe, acutely life-threatening metabolic complications requiring hospitalization.
-CMS specifies three qualifying complications: frequent hypoglycemia unawareness, recurring severe ketoacidosis, or recurring severe hypoglycemic attacks.
-General "poor diabetes control" is not enough.
-The documentation needs to show specific, documented episodes that required inpatient care.
+• Labile diabetes with life-threatening complications.
+The patient must have a documented history of medically uncontrollable labile (brittle) insulin-dependent diabetes.
+The complications must be severe, recurrent, and acutely life-threatening — and they must have required hospitalization.
+CMS names three qualifying complications: frequent hypoglycemia unawareness, recurring severe ketoacidosis, or recurring severe hypoglycemic attacks.
+"Recurrent" and "severe" both need to be documented with specificity.
+Vague chart notes won't hold up.

 CMS Pancreas Transplant Exclusions and Non-Covered Indications